llSourcell/Deep_Learning_with_Intel/README.md

 # image-classifier

+This is the code for [this](https://youtu.be/KuM67WfTXBQ) video on Youtube by Siraj Raval.
 Perform image classification using deep neural networks (DNNs) on Intel® Movidius™ Neural Compute Stick (NCS).
 The <a href="https://movidius.github.io/blog/ncs-image-classifier/">NCS developer blog</a> has a step by step tutorial on how to build this project, and also has a detailed explanation of the source code.

 ## Prerequisites